ga4gh/va-spec/docs/source/introduction.rst

 #. `A Modeling Framework <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html>`_:  A profiling methodology and tooling support to guide VA and external developers in executing the profiling process.
 This framework allows community adopters can build profiles for new statement types, or extend existing profiles - supporting an implementation-led approach that drives VA standards development.

-#. **A Python Reference Implementation**:  A library of software and services that demonstrate the creation, validation, and exchange of compliant data using GA4GH Profiles.
-These resources provide a working example of code that can be adopted and/or extended by adopters. ``IN PROGRESS``
+#. `A Python Reference Implementation <https://va-ga4gh.readthedocs.io/en/stable/reference-implementation.html>`_:  A library of software and services that demonstrate the creation, validation, and exchange of compliant data using GA4GH Profiles.
+These resources provide a working example of code that can be adopted and/or extended by adopters. ``COMING SOON``

 This framework has allowed for implementation-driven development that reduces bottlenecks imposed by centralized approaches, leverages the collective expertise and perspective of diverse applications, and delivers schema that have bene proven out in working data systems.